BigstoneDevelopment/datapack-wiki/standards.md

 - Each port would have a corresponding colored concrete block under it.
 - Locations of the port holes are in (X, Y), in which (1, 1) is the bottom left block on a 16x16 face looking from the side of a chunk. _(Clarification: Port HOLES, not the concrete position)_
+- Some ports are "dangerously incompatible," meaning the port's position overlaps with a different, more prioritized port(s), which can cause issues when next to these ports.

 ### BIN